Edward Tesdorpf: Personal life

 Tesdorpf died at Orupgaard in 1889.
 He is buried at Idstrup Cemetery on Falster.

-He was married to Mary née Büsch (1820-1875).
+He was married to Mary née Büsch (1820–1875).
 They had the sons Frederik Tesdorpf and Adolph Tesdorpf and the daughter Ida Charlotte Sophie Tesdorph.

 Titles and honours

-Tesdorpf was from 1860 to 1888 one of the presidents of Landhusholdningsselskabet.
+Tesdorpf was one of the presidents of the Royal Danish Agricultural Society from 1860 to 1888.
 He was appointed an honorary member of the organisation when he retired from the post and was awarded its gold medal as the first recipient in 36 years.
 He was also an honorary member of the Royal Agricultural Society of England.